novuhq/novu/docker/enterprise/Readme.md

-# Novu Enterprise: On-Premises Non-Production Trial with Docker Compose
+# Novu Enterprise Docker Compose

-This documentation guides you through the process of setting up an on-premises trial of Novu Enterprise using Docker Compose.
+This documentation guides you through the process of setting up a non-production deployment of Novu Enterprise using Docker Compose.

-To do this trial you will need to contact [sales](https://notify.novu.co/meetings/ryannovu/30minutes) to get a token.
+You will need to contact [sales](https://notify.novu.co/meetings/ryannovu/30minutes) to get a token.

-Note: This is not our preferred way of doing an enterprise trial, all features are available on Novu Cloud with a free trial.

 ## Before You Begin